Dewi Sri: Depiction

 Dewi Sri is always depicted as a youthful, beautiful, slim yet curvaceous woman, with stylised facial features idiosyncratic to the respective locale, essentially a woman at the height of her femininity and fertility.
 In Javanese iconography, Dewi Sri is usually depicted wearing green, white or golden yellow clothes with regal jewelry attire, similar to Hindu goddess Laxmi, and holding a rice plant with full rice grains in one of her hands as her attribute (lakçana).

-High Javanese culture reflecting the wayang aesthetic dictates she be depicted with a white face, thin-downward cast eyes and a serene expression.
+High Javanese culture reflecting the wayang aesthetic dictates she is depicted with a white face, thin-downward cast eyes and a serene expression.
 There is much cross-pollination between the qualities, aesthetics and so forth between the deity Dewi Sri and the wayang character Sinta in the Javanese version of the Ramayana and the same for Rama with Sedhana.

-The loro blonyo (two "pedestals" or foundations) statue also have some overlap with Dewi Sri and Sedhana.
+The loro blonyo (two "pedestals" or foundations) statue also has some overlap with Dewi Sri and Sedhana.
 Balinese people have certain rituals to rever Dewi Sri by making an effigy as her representation from janur (young coconut leaf), lontar leaf, or from cakes made of rice flour.

 Ritual and custom

-Dewi Sri remains highly revered especially by the Javanese, Balinese, and Sundanese of Indonesia though there are many regional analogues or variations of her legend throughout Indonesia.
+Dewi Sri remains highly revered, especially by the Javanese, Balinese, and Sundanese of Indonesia, though there are many regional analogues or variations of her legend throughout Indonesia.
 Despite most Indonesians being observant Sunni Muslims or Balinese Hindus, the indigenous underlying animist-era beliefs, notably of Sunda Wiwitan and Kejawen, remain very strong, are worshiped parallel to Islam, Buddhism, Hinduism and Christianity without conflict; and are cultivated by the Royal Courts, especially of Cirebon, Ubud, Surakarta and Yogyakarta, which are also popular local and international tourist attractions.
-The Javanese harvest ceremony is called Sekaten or Grebeg Mulud which also corresponds to Maulid Nabi; the birth of prophet Muhammad.
+The Javanese harvest ceremony is called Sekaten or Grebeg Mulud which also corresponds to Maulid Nabi; the birth of Muhammad.